demasy/Oracle-EBS-Development-Guidelines/database-standards-guidelines/README.md

   - <a href="#sequences-standards">**Sequences Standards**</a>
   - <a href="#views-standards">**Views Standards**</a>
   - <a href="#packages-standards">**Packages Standards**</a>
-- Oracle PL/SQL Objects Standards
+- Oracle PL/SQL Objects Code Standards
 - Database Custom Objects Naming Conventions

 <br>